 Finally, it needs a lot of love, fairness, and respect for one’s fellow man.

-Defeating our negative tendencies is the difference between winning and failing – and we all confront that battle every day.”
+Defeating our negative tendencies is the difference between winning and failing – and we all confront that battle every day.”“Championships are a myth.

 The true champions are those who practice what they learn in their homes and churches.